 As mentioned above, the railway runs along the coast and connects all the towns, all with their own station.
 Eighteen minutes precisely separate the two most distant towns.
 Trains run regularly every 10-30 minutes, from 5:00 to midnight.
 With the 5 Terre Express train you can travel comfortably among La Spezia Centrale, Riomaggiore, Manarola, Corniglia, Vernazza, Monterosso, and Levanto with a single ticket at a single rate.
 You can buy these train tickets at any station, directly at the ticket offices or at the ATMs.
 It is advisable to buy the Cinque Terre Card which allows you an unlimited journey on the line between Levanto and La Spezia.
 The Cinque Terre Card must be validated during the first train journey.

 Places to stay in Cinque Terre

 It’s not easy to find a place to sleep in the Cinque Terre.
-The big hotels don’t exist, the average ones don’t exist either: there are mainly very small hotels, apartments, rooms to rent and bed and breakfast.
+The big hotels don’t exist, the average ones don’t exist either: there are mainly very small hotels, apartments, rooms to rent, and bed and breakfasts.

 Obviously, given the scarcity, it is mandatory to book well in advance to find a decent bed at a balanced price.
 In high season, that is during the spring and summer, booking a little in advance means finding little or nothing and having to pay very high prices for non-luxury rooms.